nidhhoggr/wordpressPlugins/postingestorwebscraper_premium/readme.txt

 == Changelog ==

+= 1.0.7 =
+ - Adding a user agent string
+= 1.0.6 =
+ - fixing a broken tooltip for postmeta and adding soft faulures for content with no nodes = 1.0.5 =
+ - Adding the value to postmeta that allow storing the URI of the site that was scraped in post Meta.
+= 1.0.4 =
+ - Adding a node selector with a default value of plaintext
-= 0.3 =
+ - Adding a logging featuyre to prevent php warning from braking ajax = 0.3 =
  - fixing issues with updating posts
  - added error messages when jobs have mismatching associated post ids